Proless/Mukhtabar/docs/proxmox/README.md

 Now that the installation is complete, it's important to update the system and adjust some initial settings.
 You can review the script before executing it by visiting **[View pve-init.sh](../../scripts/proxmox/pve-init.sh)**.

-To download and execute the script directly, select your node in the Proxmox web interface, navigate to "Shell," and run the following commands:
+To download and execute the script directly, select the node in the Proxmox web interface, navigate to "Shell," and run the following commands:

 ```bash
 apt update